 RUN WILD IN THE EVERGLADES!

 Are you an ultra-runner?
 A half-marathoner?
 Looking for a great trail race in South Florida?
 EVERGLADES ULTRAS has a place saved just for you!
-Join us in Copeland, FL, near Everglades City, for the fourth annual EVERGLADES ULTRAS trail races at Fakahatchee Strand Preserve.
+Join us in Copeland, FL, near Everglades City, for the seventh annual EVERGLADES ULTRAS trail races at Fakahatchee Strand Preserve.
 This is the Real Deal, Folks!
 We guaranty you've never run anything like it.
-But register early: the overall runner limit for 2015 will be 300.
+But register early: the overall runner limit for 2018 will be 300.

-The 2015 EVERGLADES ULTRAS:
+The 2018 EVERGLADES ULTRAS:

 Where: The entrance to Fakahatchee Strand Preserve State Park is located in Copeland, FL on State Route 29, fifteen miles south of Exit 80 on Interstate 75 ("Alligator Alley"), and 2.5 miles north of US 41, "Tamiami Trail".
 Everglades City is five miles south of the park entrance on Route 29.
-"Fakahatchee Strand" is approximately 1 1/2-1 ¾ hour's drive from downtown Fort Lauderdale and Miami.
+"Fakahatchee Strand" is approximately 1 1/2 hour's drive from downtown Fort Lauderdale and Miami.

 Support/Food: Full aid stations throughout the course.
 Burgers and beverages and more under the big tent at the race finish!
 Runner drop bags allowed at strategic locations.

-EVERGLADES ULTRAS—COURSE RECORDS
+EVERGLADES ULTRAS—ORIGINAL COURSE RECORDS